tig-foundation/tig-monorepo/tig-challenges/src/cur_decomposition/OVERVIEW.md

 4. **Two CUDA streams**: Matrix generation runs on the default (non-fuel-checked) stream so it doesn't consume solver fuel.
 The solver runs on a fuel-checked stream.
 5. **Aggregate quality**: Instead of a single quality score, per-instance qualities are combined via geometric mean.
 Any sub-instance with negative quality invalidates the entire nonce.
 6. **Multi-solution output**: The serialized solution is a JSON array of 13 `Solution` structs (one per sub-instance), rather than a single solution.
-7. **`MultiChallenge` container**: Generation produces a `MultiChallenge` struct holding 5 GPU matrices and 13 sub-instance descriptors, from which individual `Challenge` views are created on-the-fly for the solver.

 ## Multi-Instance Design